Even though I caved and bought a bigger backpack to fit our multi-season travel “stuff”, I couldn’t do that for the girls.

-Hanging off the outside of their packs they’ve got their cute little rabbit name tags (from Alaska), a stuffed animal toy, their rain cover (the yellow thing), hand sanitizer and a lego name-tag keychain from our trip to Legoland.
+Hanging off the outside of their packs they’ve got their cute little rabbit name tags (from Alaska), a stuffed animal toy, their Sea to Summit rain cover (the yellow thing), hand sanitizer and a lego name-tag keychain from our trip to Legoland.
 I can only imagine what’s going to be hanging off the outside of their bags by the time we’re done with them!!

 AND…they only weigh 6lbs each!!

 I know!
 Surprising…I thought they’d be heavier and I was feeling a little guilty.
 Somewhere I read that you shouldn’t make a child carry more than 25% of their body weight, which would be about 8-9lbs, so they’re good.